husonlab/splitstree6/doc/user-manual.md

 #### Phylo Fusion

 The *Phylo Fusion* algorithm takes a Trees block as input and produces a Trees block as output.
 It combines multiple rooted phylogenetic trees into a rooted netwok using the phylo-fusion algorithm.
 The algorithm has the following options:

-{\footnotesize
 `MinConfidence =  <Double>` - minimum input tree-edge confidence

 `MutualRefinement =  <Boolean>` - mutually refine input trees